brainhack-school2020/Alex-A14_Brainhack2020/README.md

 This repo contains the working project for Brainhack 2020

-I'm a Psychology student researching music cognition.
+I'm a Psychology student at Concordia researching music cognition.
 I'm also interested in language science.

 ## Project definition